-The West Chester Area School District is an independent reporting entity and a primary government as defined in the criteria established in the Governmental Accounting Standards Board's (GASB) Statement #14.
+The West Chester Area School District is an independent reporting entity and a primary government as defined in the criteria established by the Governmental Accounting Standards Board (GASB).
 The basic criteria for determining the inclusion in the reporting entity is financial accountability and the nature and significance of the relationship.